bram0101/Bump2Roughness/README.md

 this that better fit different workflows.
 For those people, I have a list of things that I would implement if I were to ever rewrite this:
 * Instead of using Java, rewrite it in C++ with OpenImageIO to read in the images.
 Java is just too limiting in regards to reading images.
 * Make it fully command line and write the GUI as a separate application (could be in Java or even Python).
 Making it a command line utility would allow pipeline TDs to automate this and incorporate it in their pipelines.
+* Add in the posibility to use anisotropy to increase the accuracy.
+The anisotropy value could the stored in one of the three channels next to the roughness value.